 Deleting a duplicate account with uploaded data you wish to Transfer or Export

-If you have multiple accounts that each contain unique data, you may wish to consolidate all your data into one account, the one you wish to keep.
-Or, you can simply export any data you wish to keep for your records before deleting your account.
+If you have multiple accounts containing unique data, you may wish to consolidate all your activities into one account, the one you want to keep.
+At this time, only activity data (excluding activities that were manually entered) can be transferred from one account to another.
+However, you can export any data you wish to keep for your records before deleting your account.

 - Log into the account FROM WHICH you would like to transfer data.
 If you don't have access to the account, you can perform a password reset.